LispEngineer/fpga-spi-peripherals/README.md

 * [DONE] Implement the read side of the 3-wire SPI module
   * Rename the module to 3-wire SPI or something not specific to HT16D35A
-* Create a generic TM1638 driver module that takes 16 bytes memory input and 4 bytes memory output and constantly refreshes that automatically
+* [DONE] Create a generic TM1638 driver module that takes 16 bytes memory input and 4 bytes memory output and constantly refreshes that automatically
-  * Include a pulse output for every time the input is sampled
+  * Include a pulse output for every time the input is sampled, or the system is busy, or when the outputs update
   * Synchronize the inputs if we care, or we can simply not care, as they will be sampled very frequently and a little bit error won't matter much
 * Create a specific module that works with LED & KEY, takes the hex inputs and the LED/decimal inputs, and outputs the 8 keys
+  * (Currently done at the top level)
 * Create a specific module that works with the QYF 8-segment & 16 key version